Mikejoh/nsTool/README.txt

 -----

-Made this as a just-for-fun project when exploring and learning Python (as i still do) and why not try out Github at the same time! :)
+Made this as a just-for-fun project when exploring and learning Python (as i still do) and why not try out Github at the same time.

+I'm happily listening to any ideas/suggestions/changes/tips or whatever! :)